YgorPerez/falaqui/README.md

 Simple chat app developed to better my understanding of React and use an API, aswel firebase

-This is a serveless application so it can save data and load it from a database without needing to worry about the backend and server.
+This is a serveless application so it can save data and load it from a database without needing to worry about the backend and server because firebase and chatengine does it for you.

 ## _Technologies_ <img src="https://cdn-icons-png.flaticon.com/512/1087/1087840.png"  width="25px" alt="">